After reading this chapter, the reader will be able to:

 Members of a rehabilitation team strive to help individuals with SCI overcome the functional loss that occurs with injury to the spinal cord.
 Assistive devices play a key role in the lives of these individuals as they provide a bridge to maximum independence.
 Prior to the injury, the individual functions automatically and spontaneously to satisfy desires and daily needs, from activities as physically simple as turning in bed to those as complex as walking.
 After a SCI, activities once taken for granted are now seemingly out of reach.
 However, with the deliberate introduction of assistive devices, many lost functions may be regained.

 The importance of conducting a thorough assessment of the individual's needs and priorities cannot be overemphasized.
-Before recommending a particular device, the ...
+Before recommending a particular ...